Table of Contents

 Physical contaminants, as the name suggests, alter the physical appearance of water.
 These drinking water contaminants may cause water to take on a cloudy appearance, and you may even be able to see sediment floating on the surface of the water.

-They are larger than other water contaminants, and may be present in the form of sand, dust, dirt or other organic material.
+They are larger than other water contaminants, and may be present in the form of sand, dust, dirt, sediment or other organic material.

 Chemical contaminants can be man-made or natural, and can affect water quality and/or pose a health risk.
 The most common chemical contaminant found in water is chlorine or chloramines, which is added to water during treatment to disinfect it.

-Any microorganism found in water is known as a biological tap water contaminant.
+Any microorganism found in water is known as a biological drinking water contaminant.

-Bacteria, viruses, parasites and protozoan can all survive in water even after it has been treated, or may make their way into water while it travels through the pipes to your home, where they can pose a serious health risk.
+Bacteria, viruses, parasites and protozoan can all survive in water after it has been treated, or may make their way into water while it travels through the pipes to your home, where they can pose a serious health risk.